msalehisedeh/drag-enabled/projects/drag-enabled/README.md

 **NOTE:** Starting with version 2.0.0 you need to import this library through @sedeh/drag-enabled.

+**NOTE:** Starting with version 4.1.0 you need to use boolean value to enable/disable srag/drops.
+Function type for [dragEnabled], [dropEnabled], and [dragInDocument] are decremented and replaced by boolean.

 [Comments/Requests](https://github.com/msalehisedeh/drag-enabled/issues) |
 [NPM](https://www.npmjs.com/package/@sedeh/drag-enabled) |
 [Live Demo (drag/drop tags)](https://tagbox.stackblitz.io)